cskarthik93/NY311-CapstoneProject1/README.md

 Does the Complaint Type that you identified in response to question 1 have an obvious relationship with any particular characteristic or characteristics of the houses or buildings?
 Can a predictive model be built for a future prediction of the possibility of complaints of the type that you have identified in response to question 1?

-Your organization has assigned you as the lead data scientist to provide the answers to these questions.
-You need to work on getting answers to them in this Capstone Project by following the standard approach of data science and machine learning.